FuelLabs/sway-standards/standards/src_5/README.md

 This function MUST revert if the caller is not defined as an owner or admin.

 ### `fn owner() -> State`
-This function SHALL return the current state of ownership for the contract where `State` is either `Uninitialized`, `Initialized`, or `Revkoed`.
+This function SHALL return the current state of ownership for the contract where `State` is either `Uninitialized`, `Initialized`, or `Revoked`.

 ## Errors